 2) Submit a complaint as an individual to the FTC.

-3) Submit a complaint as an organization to the FTC.
+3) Submit a complaint as an organisation to the FTC.

 We are asking companies to send a letter to the FTC asking it to resolve this controversy.